pinkpong111/Vector-Storm-Theory/README.md

 **Silent Criticality — the most dangerous pre-storm state:**

+> **Terminology — Noise (second occurrence):** Noise in this section continues to denote *exploration substrate* — observable micro-instability that healthy sensing-response loops naturally produce.
+The *absence* of noise is the warning signal.
+A system that appears quiet (low noise, low instability output) may be experiencing Silent Criticality — sensing failure suppressing the noise floor — not genuine stability.

 The recovery timescale divergence mechanism above explains why observability collapse is catastrophic.
 This section describes a more insidious phenomenon: how observability collapse *disguises itself as stability* — creating a state that appears safe by every conventional metric while hiding the conditions for sudden systemic failure.

 **Why healthy systems are noisy:**